Communication by Means of Thermal Noise: Towards Networks with Extremely Low Power Consumption: Wired Information Transfer with KLJN Secure Bit Exchange

-We conclude this subsection by summarizing the major features of the KLJN secure bit exchange scheme: \\ \textit{ i) }It is inherently full-duplex and allows the simultaneous exchange of Alice's and Bob's bits, \\ \textit{ii)} It is unconditionally secure when the selected bits of Alice and Bob are different, that is, for the cases of $01$ and $10$, which occur $50\%$ of the time for uniform bit probabilities.
+We conclude this subsection by summarizing the major features of the KLJN secure bit exchange scheme: \\ \textit{ i)} It allows the simultaneous exchange of Alice's and Bob's bits in a single bit period, \\ \textit{ii)} It is unconditionally secure when the selected bits of Alice and Bob are different, that is, for the cases of $01$ and $10$, which occur $50\%$ of the time for uniform bit probabilities.
 As a result, it can be used to exchange the secure keys of two partners under certain protocols,\\ \textit{iii)} The use of background thermal noise allows a stealth and extremely low power consuming communication, which might be critical for future wired/wireless systems.

-For a more detailed discussion and a complete historical perspective on the KLJN scheme, interested readers are referred to \cite{Kish_2016}.
+A more detailed discussion and a complete historical perspective on the KLJN scheme can be found in \cite{Kish_2016}.